lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 is flexible header with a variable number of options themself of a variable length.
 Another important difference is the asymmetry in the header information used for request and response messages.
-This draft takes into account the fact that a thing can play the role of a CoAP client, a CoAP client or both roles.
+Most of the compression mechanisms have been introduced in
+{{I-D.ietf-lpwan-ipv6-static-context-hc}}, this document explains how to use the SCHC compression for CoAP.

 --- middle

 # Introduction {#Introduction}

 CoAP {{rfc7252}} is an implementation of the REST architecture for constrained devices.
-A Gateway between CoAP and HTTP can be easily built since both protocols uses the same address space (URL), caching mechanisms and methods.

 Nevertheless, if limited, the size of a CoAP header may be too large for LPWAN constraints and some compression may be needed to reduce the header size.

-{{I-D.toutain-lpwan-ipv6-static-context-hc}} defines a header compression mechanism for LPWAN network based on a static context.
+{{I-D.ietf-lpwan-ipv6-static-context-hc}} defines a header compression mechanism for LPWAN network based on a static context.
 The context is said static since the field description composing the Rules and the context are not learned during the packet exchanges but are previously defined.
 The